wangjun-microsoft/Cognitive-Documentation/Content/en-us/Bing-News-Search/UseAndDisplayRequirements.md

 • includes visible indication to the end user that the content is Internet search results (e.g., a statement that the content is “From the web”); and

 • includes any other combination of measures appropriate to ensure your use of data received from the Search APIs does not violate any applicable laws or third party rights.
 Please consult your legal advisors to determine what measures may be appropriate.

+The only exception to the internet search experience requirement is for URL discovery as described in Section 7 (Non-display URL     discovery) below.

 **General.** You must not: